TRANSPORT HISTORY GROUP

 Members pay as they go on each outing, often at preferential group rates for both travel and any entry charges.

-Recent past outings have included: The Thinktank Museum in Birmingham, the Forest of Dean Railway, Hurst Castle on the Isle of Wight, a trip on the Shieldhall, and a visit to the Army Air Museum at Middle Wallop.
+Recent past outings have included: The Transport Museum, Coventry, the Forest of Dean Railway, Hurst Castle on the Isle of Wight, a trip on the Shieldhall, and a visit to the Army Air Museum at Middle Wallop.

 Programme of Visits